PalladioSimulator/Palladio-Supporting-EclipseJavaDevelopmentTools/README.md

+# **MOVED AND DEPRECATED**

+**Please, note: this repository moved [to the MDSD tools organization](https://github.com/MDSD-Tools/TheExtendedJavaModelParserAndPrinter) where further development will take place.
+Thus, this repository is deprecated and will be not maintained.**

 # The Extended Java Model Parser and Printer (JaMoPP)

 JaMoPP can parse Java source code into EMF-based models and vice versa.
 It can be used for code analysis and refactoring.